kagam1nonly/about-me/README.md

-👋 Hi, I'm James Piastro, an Information Technology student interested in pursuing a career in Game Design/Development or Desktop Development using Java/C#.
+👋 Hi, I'm James Piastro, an Information Technology student with a keen interest in pursuing a career in Game Design/Development and Java Developer.

-👀 I am interested in learning core Java, Java frameworks, SQL Server Management Studio (SSMS), GIT and GitHub, Unity, Blender, and ASP.NET.
+👀 I am passionate about expanding my skills in core Java, Java frameworks, Database (SQL), GIT and GitHub, Game Development (Unity), Blender, and Cryptocurrency.

-📫 You can reach me on Instagram at https://www.instagram.com/kagami2k23/ or my LinkedIn at https://www.linkedin.com/in/james-piastro-a097b1249/
+📫 Feel free to connect with me on Instagram: https://www.instagram.com/kagami2k23/ or LinkedIn: https://www.linkedin.com/in/james-piastro-a097b1249/.

+I'm constantly exploring new opportunities and seeking ways to enhance my knowledge and experience in these fields.
+Please reach out if you have any suggestions, collaboration ideas, or potential career opportunities.